knockout/tko/README.md

 Knockout 2.0+

 KSB may use some ES5isms such as `Array.forEach`.
+In future we may use `defineProperty` or others.

 LICENSE